googleads/google-api-ads-ruby/adwords_api/README.md

 ## Rake targets

+To regenerate all the stubs for all versions if needed:

     $ rake generate

-to regenerate the stubs if needed
+To target a specific version:

+    $ rake generate[version]

+For example:

+    $ rake generate[v201402]

+To target a specific service in a specific version:

+    $ rake generate[version,service]

+For example:

+    $ rake generate[v201402,CampaignService]

+To build the gems:

     $ gem build google-adwords-api.gemspec
     $ gem build google-adx-buyer-api.gemspec

-to build the gems
+To run unit tests on the library:

     $ rake test

-to run unit tests on the library

 ## Where do I submit bug reports and feature requests?